Student Life & Services

 - New Student Convocation/Parent Orientation is a two-part program.

-- The first portion of this program, New Student Convocation, is geared to students, while also informing parents about the myriad opportunities available at LIM College.
+- The first portion of this program, New Student & Parent Orientation, is geared to students, while also informing parents about the myriad opportunities available at LIM College.

-- At 11:45 a.m. students and parents will separate.
-Students depart the Beacon Theater with their Student Orientation Leaders to begin their orientation.
-Parents and Guardians remain at the Beacon Theater to continue the Parent Orientation program.
+- At 12:00 p.m. students and parents will separate.
+Students depart The Townhouse with their Student Orientation Leaders to begin their orientation.
+Parents and Guardians remain at The Townhouse to continue the Parent Orientation program.

 - Parent Orientation explores ways you can help your student make a smooth transition into college life.